newfla/CUDA-K-SVD-Denoising/README.md

 ## History
  - Version 0.1 : First alpha
  - Version 0.2 : Improved performance and removed memory leaks
+ - Version 0.3 : Improved performance and accuracy.
+Sigma is no more required.
+Added support to rectangular patches

 ## Issues
  - Supports only square patches